dvbalen/simple-solr/README.md

 Simple Solr
 ===========

-A python client for Solr queries that tries to automate the tedious parts while providing a familiar interface.
+Use Solr's API from Python with the tedious parts taken care of.

-Looking at the options out there seems to require learning a whole new Api.
+The options out there seem to require learning a whole new Api and object hirearchy.
 But building query URLs by hand and keeping track of `start` and `rows` was tedious and error prone.
 This library provides fluent interface (JQuery style) that mimics Solr parameter names.
 It also takes car of pulling data behind the scenes.

+Supports python 2 and 3 (most likely 2.6+)

 Installation
 ------------